Lolzep/Maxima-Rank/README.md

 6. If you want this bot to continue running, consider running it on a dedicated server to keep it up all the time.
 There are tutorials online for this if you wish to do so.

 #### **TODO:**
-- **[In Progress]** Make a command that gives extra xp for a specified amount of time (used for an event in the server to promote engagement)
 - Return of a special ranking...

 #### **Done!:**